 where $L_k$ is strictly lower triangular, $D_k$ is diagonal, and $R_k$ is strictly upper triangular.
 We assume that all the updates are well-defined, that is $s_k^{T}(y_k - B_ks_k) \neq 0$, otherwise we skip the update.
 The compact form of L-SR1 \cite{Compact_LSR1} can be written as

 where $U_k \in \R^{d\times (k+1)}$, $V_k \in \R^{(k+1)\times (k+1)}$, and $B_0$ is a diagonal matrix. $U_k$ and $V_k$ are given by

 Now the quadratic probabilistic model defined by the L-SR1 method is constructed.
-The trust region subproblem will be
+The trust-region subproblem will be

 Applying this model into STRME, we can obtain STRME-Lsr1 algorithm.
 In the same way, we can obtain STORM-Lsr1 algorithm.
-With respect to the specific implementation of the subproblem and how to solve the trust region subproblem efficiently, one can refer to the OBS method in \cite{OBS}.
+With respect to the specific implementation of the subproblem and how to solve the trust-region subproblem efficiently, one can refer to the OBS method in \cite{OBS}.